 The reserve for foreign currency translation contained all exchange rate differences resulting from the conversion of the annual financial statements of international activities in PLN (see note 5.4 to the consolidated financial statements).

-The reserve according to the consolidated statements amounts kEUR 2 635.
+The reserve according to the consolidated and standalone financial statements amounts kEUR 7.172.